 Each town and parish council within Waverley needs to adopt and publish its own Members' Code of Conduct, and to hold a register of interests for each of its members.
 We publish town and parish councillors' register of interests.

 Register of interests

 Please see the Parish Council Contact Details page to see Codes of Conduct, and councillors' interests for each town and parish council.

 Making a complaint about a borough, town or parish councillor

-The Arrangements for dealing with Standards Allegations (PDF) outline how we deal with allegations of misconduct by Waverley councillors, Waverley co-opted members, and town and parish councillors.
+Part 5.3 of Waverley's Constitution sets out the Arrangements for dealing with Standards Allegations which explain how we deal with allegations of misconduct by Waverley councillors, Waverley co-opted members, and town and parish councillors.

 To complain about the conduct of a councillor or co-opted member, please contact the Monitoring Officer, Robin Taylor:

 - Address: c/o Waverley Borough Council, The Burys, Godalming, GU7 1HR